 Mataelpino is located in one of the stage of the Camino de Santiago.
 When leaving Manzanares el Real, the path goes below one of highest peaks of the Sierra de Guadarrama, La Maliciosa.
-Before reaching town, where you can stay at the Municipal Shelter, you will pass by the Recreational Area of the San Isidro Chapel, where you can stop by the fountain carrying the Camino symbol to refresh yourself a bit before making the last push to finish the stage.
+Before reaching town, you will pass by the Recreational Area of the San Isidro Chapel, where you can stop by the fountain carrying the Camino symbol to refresh yourself a bit before making the last push to finish the stage.
 You’ve only got 619 km left to go until Santiago!

 You can download the route in KMZ format here.